MobileRoboticsSkoltech/multi-azure-recorder/README.md

 ```
 Azure-Kinect-Sensor-SDK/tools:
   mrob_recorder                     # modified k4arecorder as a core executable for recorder.py
+  mrob_images_extractor             # NEW! images extractor + undistorter + depth-to-color projector from MKV files as a backbone for extractor.sh
   mrob_imu_data_extractor           # IMU data extractor from MKV files as a backbone for extractor.sh
   mrob_timestamps_extractor         # timestamps data extractor from MKV files as a backbone for extractor.sh
-  mrob_calibration_params_extractor # New! camera color and depth camera intrinsic and color-to-depth
+  mrob_calibration_params_extractor # camera color and depth camera intrinsic and color-to-depth
                                     # camera extrinsic calib params extractor as a backbone for extractor.sh
 recorder.py                         # multi- mrob_recorder launcher for multiple cam recording
 visualizer.py                       # online multi- RGB+D data stream visualizer